Checkers and Rally's: Advertising and promotions

 One of the first advertising campaigns by Checkers and Rally's from 1999 to late 2000 featured the slogan "High Performance Human Fuel".
 The television advertisements for the campaign were animated in an anime style, featuring a woman named Holly, in pursuit of fast food.
-The ads were created by Crispin Porter & Bogusky, and illustrated by Peter Chung, who was also responsible for the animation of C.O.P.S and Ring Raiders.
+The ads were created by Crispin Porter & Bogusky, and illustrated by Peter Chung, who was also responsible for the animation of MTV series Æon Flux.

 In September 2007, ML Rogers, an advertising agency, won the advertising rights for Checkers Restaurants, and completely restructured the advertising campaign.
 Among the many changes is their new slogan, "little place.
 BIG TASTE", beginning October 2007.
 In 2007, the chain used a character called Rap Cat, a stuffed animal cat who performs a rap song about the chain.
 The ad campaign became popular after it became a viral video on YouTube.
 The company gave away paper bags patterned like a basketball jersey to be worn by cats, with slots to cut out for the legs and tail, and asked customers to post videos of their cat wearing it to a Rap Cat website.
 This received criticism from animal rights activists, though Checkers stated that the packaging was "intended only as a creative extension of our television campaign."

 In September 2014, they started to have a character called Mr. Bag, a talking bag who appears in the new commercials for Checkers and Rally's.

 In September 2016, rapper and restaurateur Rick Ross stated his plans for a partnership with Checkers and Rally's, including ownership of a few franchises.
 He opened his first franchise location in Miami in early 2017.

+As of 2025, the chain offers various limited-time specials including meal bundles and discounts on select items.